basler/pylon-ros-camera/README.md

 Name          | Notes
 ------------- | -------------
-/my_camera/pylon_ros2_camera_node/grab_blaze_data | -
+/my_camera/pylon_ros2_camera_node/grab_3d_data | -
 /my_camera/pylon_ros2_camera_node/grab_images_raw  | -

-Depending on the camera model, it is possible to grab one or several images or 3d data sets (3d point cloud, intensity, confidence, depth map, depth color map) through the dedicated action with user-specified parameters (e.g., exposure time, brightness value, etc.).
-Refer to the action definitions to get more information.
+Depending on the camera model, it is possible to grab one or several images or 3D data sets (3D point cloud, intensity, confidence, depth map, depth color map) through the dedicated action with user-specified parameters (e.g., exposure time, brightness value, etc.).
+The `grab_images_raw` action is available for the 2D cameras, and the `grab_3d_data` action is available for the 3D cameras (the blaze, the Stereo ace, and the Stereo mini).

-For camera models other than the blaze, the camera-characteristic parameter such as height, width, projection matrix (by ROS2 convention, this matrix specifies the intrinsic (camera) matrix of the processed (rectified) image - see the [CameraInfo message definition](https://github.com/ros2/common_interfaces/blob/master/sensor_msgs/msg/CameraInfo.msg) for detailed information) and camera_frame were published over the /camera_info topic.
+The camera-characteristic parameter such as height, width, projection matrix (by ROS2 convention, this matrix specifies the intrinsic (camera) matrix of the processed (rectified) image - see the [CameraInfo message definition](https://github.com/ros2/common_interfaces/blob/master/sensor_msgs/msg/CameraInfo.msg) for detailed information) and camera_frame are published over the /camera_info topic.
 Furthermore, an action-based image grabbing with desired exposure time, gain, gamma and / or brightness is provided.
 Hence, one can grab a sequence of images with above target settings as well as a single image.
 Grabbing images through this action can result in a higher frame rate.

 ### Tests

 The folder `pylon_ros2_camera_wrapper/test` includes different test programs. testing specific functionalities implemented by the driver.
 These programs are for testing purposes and should be adapted according to one's needs.
 - *test_get_chunk_data*: test the access of specific chunk data
-- *test_grab_blaze_data_action_client*, *test_grab_image_action_client*, and *test_grab_images_action_client*: trigger the image or the 3d data set grabbing through the actions `/my_camera/pylon_ros2_camera_node/grab_images_raw` or `/my_camera/pylon_ros2_camera_node/grab_blaze_data`, depending on the camera model.
-Each grabbed image (only the intensity image for the blaze) is displayed in a dedicated popup window.
+- *test_grab_3d_data_action_client*, *test_grab_image_action_client*, and *test_grab_images_action_client*: trigger the image or the 3D data set grabbing through the actions `/my_camera/pylon_ros2_camera_node/grab_images_raw` or `/my_camera/pylon_ros2_camera_node/grab_3d_data`, depending on the camera model.
+Each grabbed image (only the intensity image for the 3D cameras) is displayed in a dedicated popup window.
+- *test_launch_profiles.py*: unit tests for the launch profile resolution (checks that `profile:=2d` and `profile:=3d` select the right configuration file).
+These run without any camera connected.

 ## Integration tests

-The `pylon_ros2_camera_test` package provides automated integration tests that cover the full driver stack for both 2D cameras (GigE, USB) and 3D cameras (Basler blaze).
+The `pylon_ros2_camera_test` package provides automated integration tests that cover the full driver stack for both 2D cameras (GigE, USB) and 3D cameras (Basler blaze, Stereo ace, Stereo mini).
 Each test run launches the driver, connects to the camera, executes all tests, prints a pass/fail summary, and shuts down automatically.

 ### Building